How To File A Property Damage Claim After A Hurricane

 Types of Property Damage Claims

 There is no such thing as “hurricane insurance.”
 Although these storms are frequent in Florida, you will probably have to purchase a separate deductible for hurricane damage if it is caused by a storm that the National Weather Service made official.
+Here are the common types of insurance policies Floridians should consider to protect against damage from hurricanes:

-• Windstorm insurance.
-Insurers in Florida offer this type of policy for an additional deductible, which typically ranges from one to five percent of the home’s value.
+• Windstorm insurance: Insurers in Florida offer this type of policy for an additional deductible, which typically ranges from one to five percent of the home’s value.
 The cost varies depending on where the insured lives.
 For example, in coastal Florida, the cost of windstorm insurance can be upwards of $2,500.
 Most windstorm claims are made for damaged roofs, but this type of insurance also covers exterior parts of homes and separate structures like sheds and garages.
 It’s important to keep in mind that damage from hurricane or windstorm-related hail will be covered in this policy.

 Property Damage Insurance Claim Process

+Notify your insurance company as soon as possible, and review your policy carefully to ensure you understand what is covered and what is not.
 Once you have filed your claim, your Florida insurance company has 14 days to acknowledge that they received it.
 After this step, the insurance company will conduct an investigation.
 There are several steps you can take to ease this process and increase your chances of receiving favorable compensation.

-Make a list of the damaged property.
+Make a list of the damaged property

 list